China to exempt some Nexperia chips from export ban - Latest News

 China, in response, banned any re-exports of Nexperia chips to Europe and accused the United States of meddling in Dutch legal procedures to remove Nexperia's Chinese CEO.

-Beijing blamed on Saturday "the Dutch government's improper intervention in the internal affairs of enterprises" for leading to "the current chaos in the global supply chain".
+Beijing blamed what it said on Nov.
+1 was "the Dutch government's improper intervention in the internal affairs of enterprises" for leading to "the current chaos in the global supply chain."

-"We will comprehensively consider the actual situation of enterprises and grant exemptions to exports that meet the criteria," a Chinese commerce ministry spokesperson said in a statement.
+"We will comprehensively consider the actual situation of enterprises and grant exemptions to exports that meet the criteria," a Chinese commerce ministry spokesperson said in a statement on Nov.
+1, without offering specifics.

-The resumption of some Nexperia shipments was part of a trade deal agreed by Chinese President Xi Jinping and his American counterpart Donald Trump after talks in South Korea on Thursday, the Wall Street Journal reported citing unnamed sources.
+The resumption of some Nexperia shipments was part of a trade deal agreed by Chinese President Xi Jinping and his U.S. counterpart Donald Trump after talks in South Korea on Oct.
+30, the Wall Street Journal reported, citing unidentified sources.

-Chinese and European Union officials were also to discuss Nexperia while meeting in Brussels the same day, EU spokesman Olof Gill had said.
+Chinese and European Union officials were also to discuss Nexperia while meeting in Brussels, EU spokesman Olof Gill had said.

+Those talks on Oct.
+31 were "a welcome opportunity for both sides to update on... the introduction and implementation of export controls," Gill said in a statement on Nov.
+1.

+The discussions covered "controls on rare earth elements introduced or proposed by China, as well as an update on controls and developments on the EU side", he said.

-The chips are mainly found in cars but also in a wide range of industrial components as well as consumer and mobile electronics like refrigerators.
+Its chips are mainly found in cars but also in a wide range of industrial components, as well as consumer and mobile electronics such as refrigerators.

 The company makes them in Europe before sending them to China for finishing and then re-exporting them back to European clients.

-European carmakers and parts suppliers had warned of chip shortages supplied by Nexperia that would force stoppages at production lines in Europe.
+European carmakers and parts suppliers had warned of shortages of chips supplied by Nexperia that would force stoppages at production lines in Europe.

 The chipmaker supplies 49 percent of the electronic components used in the European automotive industry, according to German financial daily Handelsblatt.